 This is a study of the historical, philosophical, psychological and theoretical foundations of secondary education, with emphasis on developmentally appropriate objectives, pedagogy, and evaluation techniques for diverse students grades 6-12.
 The ability to write instructional objectives and lesson plans is developed.
-Co-requisite or prerequisite: PY 220.
+To be taken concurrently with ES 360.
+Prerequisite: Admission to the SOE.

-ES 315 Reading and Writing in the Content Areas (Spring) 3 hrs.
+ES 315 Reading and Writing in the Content Areas (Spring) 3 hr